 If you’re trying to live a healthier lifestyle, you’ve probably encountered many differences of opinion when it comes to a healthy diet.
 Some tout low-fat foods, others low carb, some eschew grain while others avoid meat.
 One thing just about everyone agrees on, though, is the importance of protein.
-Why is protein such a big deal?
+Why is a protein such a big deal?

 Your body uses protein for a number of things.
 Proteins help build muscle, blood and internal organs, and hair and nails are made almost entirely of protein.
 It’s used by your body in building and repairing tissue, and it’s also used to make enzymes, hormones, and other important chemicals.
 In fact, protein is in every single cell in the human body.
 It’s important to eat protein because your body does not store it the way it stores carbohydrates and fat.